cr0cK/bouchon/README.md

 - "redux" to maintain the state of your API,
 - "reselect" to select data from your the state.

-If you are new to Redux and its vocabulary, I suggest you to read the documentation: https://github.com/rackt/redux.
+If you are new to Redux and its vocabulary, I suggest you to read [the documentation](https://github.com/rackt/redux).

 ### Actions and reducers